CNcage/anchor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Anchor was built by 4 Junior Developers enrolled onto the Master: Coding Full Stack 3 month course.
+Anchor was built by 4 Junior Developers enrolled onto the Code Nation 'Master: Coding' 3 month course.

 Anchor's concept was inspired by Rebecca's month long battle with pneumonia before the COVID-19 virus spread beyong Wuhan.